The discussion group will meet on Sunday from 2 to 4 pm, from February 23 to April 6. Everyone is welcome, for all or part.

 Bruce Rosenblum and Fred Kuttner, Book: Qunatum Enigma, Physics Encounters Consciousness, Oxford University Press, 2006.
 "A remarkable and readable presentation of the basic mysteries of science, our universe, and human life.
 Critically important problems in our understanding are interestingly discussed with perception, depth, and careful objectivity."

-Aleksahdar I Zecevic, Book: Truth, Beauty, and the Limites of Knowledge; A Path from Science to Religion, and Book: The Unknowable and the Counterintuitive, The Suprising Insights of Modern Science.
+No advance reading is necessary, however web searches provide many intriguing insights, particularly on Platonic Ideals and Aristotle.
+For physics and metamathematical perspectives, see Aleksahdar I Zecevic's Books: Truth, Beauty, and the Limites of Knowledge; A Path from Science to Religion, and The Unknowable and the Counterintuitive, The Suprising Insights of Modern Science.

 Fritof Capra and David Steindl-Rast, with Thomas Matus, Book: Belonging to the Universe, Harper Publishers, San Francisco, and particular its first chapter, Science and Theology.
 "The trailblazer of new science and a contemporary Thomas Merton investigate the parallels between new paradigm thinking in science and religion that together off er a remarkably compatible view of the universe."